Germany–United States relations: Overview

 Before 1800, the main factors in German-American relations were very large movements of immigrants from Germany to American states (especially Pennsylvania, the Midwest, and central Texas) throughout the 18th and the 19th centuries.

 There also was a significant movement of philosophical ideals that influenced American thinking.
-German achievements in public schooling and higher education greatly impressed American educators; the American education system was based on the Prussian education system.
+German achievements in public schooling and higher education greatly impressed American educators, and the American education system was based on the Prussian education system.
 Thousands of American advanced students, especially scientists and historians, studied at elite German universities.
 There was little movement in the other direction: few Americans ever moved permanently to Germany, and few German intellectuals studied in America or moved to the United States before 1933.
 Economic relations were of minor importance before 1920.
 Diplomatic relations were friendly but of minor importance to either side before the 1870s.

-After the Unification of Germany in 1871, Germany became a major world power.
-Both nations built world-class navies and began imperialistic expansion around the world.
-That led to a small-scale conflict over the Samoan islands: the Second Samoan Civil War.
-A crisis in 1898, when Germany and the United States disputed over who should take control, was resolved with the Tripartite Convention in 1899 when the two nations divided up Samoa between them to end the conflict.
+After the Unification of Germany in 1871, the country became a major world power.
+Both it and the US built world-class navies and began imperialistic expansion around the world.
+That led to a small-scale conflict over the Samoan islands, the Second Samoan Civil War.
+A crisis in 1898, when Germany and the United States disputed over who should take control, was resolved with the Tripartite Convention in 1899 when both nations divided up Samoa between them to end the conflict.

 After 1898, the US itself became much more involved in international diplomacy and found itself sometimes in disagreement but more often in agreement with Germany.
 In the early 20th century, the rise of the powerful German Navy and its role in Latin America and the Caribbean troubled American military strategists.
-Relations were sometimes tense, as in the Venezuelan crisis of 1902–03, but all incidents were peacefully resolved.
+Relations were sometimes tense, as in the Venezuelan crisis of 1902–03, but all of the incidents were peacefully resolved.

-Germany acquisition of Philippines was almost proposal on 1910.
+During the encroachment of the new Entente, Kaiser Wilhelm sent Chancellor Bernhard von Bülow to discuss a triple alliance with the US and Qing China in 1907–1908.